Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 There are a few different conditions which can cause your dog to look as though he’s having a seizure of some sort even though he isn’t.

-One very common senior dog health issue called Old Dog Vestibular Disease produces very sudden, dramatic symptoms which could be confused with the early stages of a seizure, or a minor one.
+One very common senior dog health issue called Old Dog Vestibular Disease produces neurological symptoms which could be confused with the early stages of a seizure, or a minor one.

 A Transient Isechemic Stroke (TIA) is sort of a mini-stroke and happens when there is reduced blood flow to the brain.
 Usually because of a blood clot.
 It’s generally short lived but symptoms of a TIA can mimic Vestibular Disease, or a seizure.